gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 It may take a minute for the DNS to propagate.

 If you now check the app, it should work.
-You should not get any WebSocket error _and_ HTTPS works (because the TCP connction is terminated at the AWS Edge but the TLS termination is handled by the load balancer):
+You should not get any WebSocket error _and_ HTTPS works (because the TCP connection is terminated at the AWS Edge but the TLS termination is handled by the load balancer):

 ![GA works](img/aws_ga_works.jpeg)

 It works! 🚀

-To check requests are being routed to the nearest location, I requestd the URL using [https://tools.pingdom.com/](https://tools.pingdom.com/).
+To check requests are being routed to the nearest location, I requested the URL using [https://tools.pingdom.com/](https://tools.pingdom.com/).
 So that I could see which request it was, I put in a made-up path which I could then easily look for in the logs e.g `https://www.your-domain.com/test-from-pingdom`.

 Sure enough, when requested from the US West coast, the "logs" tab for the app running in `us-west-2` showed that request being handled _there_.

 ```
 request_id=F2D-PFyPZbjMVLcAADci [info] GET /test-from-pingdom
 ```

+I'll now take a look at how [pricing compares](/docs/12-compare-pricing.md) between Fly.io and AWS.